 - What is the daily fee for observers and the gratuities policy?

-- How many days will I be hunting?
+- How many days will my African guided hunt be?

 - Should I be using my taxidermist or a taxidermist in Africa?